sbrl/Minetest-shroomlands/README.md

 # shroomlands

-> A better mushroom island biome.
+> A better mushroom biome.

 After thinking about how much potential has been left untapped in the [Ethereal mod](https://content.minetest.net/packages/TenPlus1/ethereal/)'s mushroom island biome, this project was born.